Design #96 ©Heyman Yachts 2021

 – or –

-Electric Sail Drive 21 kW, solar panels + genset
+Electric Sail Drive 21 kW, lithium batteries, solar panels + genset

 DRAWINGS

-(Use arrows to scroll through the different drawings)
+(Use the arrows to scroll through the different drawings /

 Please contact us for larger size drawings or other requests, see below!

-The PPH’s standard specifications include an unusually complete list of items you would expect on a first-class yacht of this kind; things like a folding prop, a bowthruster, B & G instruments, the Seldén mast with electric furling, electric under deck furling for the jib, basic set of sails, electric Andersen winches, a Spade anchor and Lewmar windlass, a high pressure pump on foredeck, nice beds complete with mattress pads, teak in cockpit, big tank volumes, a generous Victron battery bank, Victron charger and big inverter.
+The PPH’s specifications include an unusually complete list of items you would expect on a first-class yacht of this kind; things like a folding bronze propeller, the Sleipner bowthruster, B & G instruments and Ritchie compass, the Seldén rig with in-mast electric furling and electric under deck furling for the jib, the Selden self-tacking arrangement, electric Andersen winches, a Spade anchor with calibrated chain and the Lewmar windlass plus a high pressure pump on foredeck, a cockpit shower, Flexiteek in cockpit, nice beds complete with mattress pads, big tank volumes, water heater, a generous Victron battery bank, Victron charger and big inverter.

-In addition, there are of course numerous options, like the twin-headstay rig, the centerboard, electric propulsion, AC, heating, bimini, the lounge beds in the cockpit, davits and much more.
+In addition, there are of course numerous options, like the twin-headstay rig, the centreboard, electric propulsion, AC, heating, bimini, davits and much more.

 For a price quote, please write or call!